caseyanderson/videolooper/loop_video_4evr.md

 ## running loop script on startup

-There are lots of ways to run a file on startup.
-Regardless of whether one needs to loop one video forever on boot or loop several videos in a folder forever on boot, its simply a matter of specifying which script (file) one wants to use with `rc.local` (the service which will launch the script on boot):
+Whether one needs to loop one video forever or loop several videos in a folder forever it's simply a matter of specifying which script (file) one wants to use with `rc.local` (the service which will launch the script on boot):

 1. On your pi open `rc.local` with `nano`: `sudo nano /etc/rc.local`
 2. Scroll until you see `exit 0` at the bottom of the file and add two new lines above `exit 0` (`exit 0` has to be the last line in this file)